On this page

 Admin API key

-You should never use your Admin API key in any application.
+You must never use your Admin API key in any application.
 Its role is to generate other, more limited keys to use for searching and performing indexing operations.

 Search-only API key